High-Reliability DC Power Supplies PAN-A Series

 • This is a method used to compensate for the voltage drop caused by the cable resistance between the power unit and the load and contact resistance.
 The problem of voltage drops becomes more serious as the current becomes larger.
 By turning on the “Sens” switch at the rear panel and transferring the voltage sensing point to the load , a voltage drop of up to 0.6V can be prevented on one side.

-Note: For the sensing function in 16V models, the maximum output voltage of this series is 105% of the rated voltage.
-Since the maximum out put voltage of the 16V models is 16.8 V, an attempt to compensate for 1.2 V (0.6 V for one way × 2), the full-compensating voltage, will disable output of the rated voltage.
-In this case, use wires that have a larger cross- sectional area with less voltage drop, so that voltage drops are 0.4V or less one-way.
+For the sensing function in 16 V models, the maximum output voltage of this series is 105% of the rated voltage, which is 16.8 V. Attempting to compensate for a voltage drop of 1.2 V (0.6 V one-way × 2), the full-compensating voltage, will prevent the output from reaching the rated voltage.
+In such cases, use wires with a larger cross-sectional area to reduce voltage drop to 0.4 V or less one-way.

 • Connect an electrolytic capacitor with a capacity of a several thousand to several tens of thousand of microfarads to the load end, paying attention to the polarity and making the lead wires as short as possible.
 The reasoning here is as follows.
 A long cable to the load has nonnegligible inductance, which raises the output impedance of the power supply unit to the load.
 A large capacitance connected to the load end can prevent this.
 Particularly when dealing with a load like an inverter, which t u r ns the current on and off with high frequency, connect a capacitor with a capacity larger than several thousand microfarad using the shortest possible lead wires.